thanevil/AutoDeployLab/README.md

+# AutoDeployLab
-# AutoDeployLab\n\nA DevOps project showcasing automated deployment using Python, Kubernetes, Terraform, and CI/CD.
+# A DevOps project showcasing automated deployment using Python, Kubernetes, Terraform, and CI/CD.